THE GLOBAL ACCOUNTABILITY NETWORK

 OUR WORK: GAN'S ACCOUNTABILITY SYSTEM

-GAN's Accountability System was forged upon the groundbreaking methods employed by GAN’s founder, David Crane, in the successful prosecution of Liberian President, Charles Taylor, in the Special Court for Sierra Leone (SCSL).
+GAN's Accountability System was forged upon the groundbreaking methods employed by GAN’s founder, David Crane, in the successful investigations and indictments prosecuted before The Special Court for Sierra Leone (SCSL).
 Based upon this system, each of GAN's Accountability Projects follows the same basic operational structure.

-Through the historic conviction of Charles Taylor, Crane and his team at the SCSL dealt the final blow to the longstanding legal principle of head of state immunity, which previously protected dictators from facing justice for atrocity crimes.
+Through the historic indictment of Charles Taylor, the then sitting President of Liberia, Crane and his team at the SCSL dealt the final blow to the concept of head of state immunity for international crimes, affirming a key principle of International Humanitarian Law established by the International Military Tribunal at Nuremberg.
 Crane and his team also conducted face-to-face meetings with victims as part of an unprecedented nationwide outreach effort.
 Using this strategy, Crane ensured his indictments were representative of the wrongs endured by the victims and that the justice his team sought was the justice the victims wanted.

 GAN's proprietary Accountability System is a model for the analysis and cataloguing of the typically voluminous evidence against atrocity criminals into an actionable format which stakeholders can use to intelligently plan further evidence-gathering operations.
 GAN's Support Chapters at law schools worldwide begin by producing a series of cornerstone documents, including a chronological conflict narrative and a crime base matrix.
 From these cornerstone documents, GAN creates actionable dossiers focused upon the Most Responsible Parties (MRP) and most egregious incidents (MEI) of each atrocity situation.